lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 ***• 4.1.1 Google Chrome, Firefox or Opera***

-I made a choice for Firefox.
+I made a choice for Firefox but you can install Chrome or Opera next to it.

 ***Note:*** the list of plugins I'm presently using: